Itvisors/mendix-LoadingSkeleton/README.md

 ## Usage
 Place the widget on the page and place the content (including the data flow) inside the widget.
 The widget needs to know when content is rendered.
 For this e.g. a boolean can be used, which is set to true at the end of the flow.
 You can configure which shapes to show while data is being loaded.
 However, sometimes it might be easier to use multiple skeleton widgets to render the skeleton needed, e.g. if you want some more control over the styling of the different shapes.
 By giving the different widgets the same expression, the data is shown simultaneously.
+The widget does not know when it starts showing.
+Therefore, if the other content on your page also takes some time to load, the skeleton is triggered too late and will not be shown.
+In this case, also put the other content in a skeleton widget.

 ### Multiple datasources
 If you want to load multiple datasources on your page, you have two options: